meows/racket/docs/complex.md

 ## Positivity

-A natural number is said to be positive if it's not `0`.
+1. Definition: a natural number is said to be positive if it's not `0`.
+2. Proven: Addition involving any positive number results in another positive number.
+3. Every positive natural has a unique predecessor.

 --------------------------------------------------------------------------------